ethanhuangcst/pen.ai/Docs/Menu-Bar/req-menu-bar-icon-behavior.md

   And wait until the menubar icon is fully loaded
   And display a tooltip message "Hello, {user_name}, I'm Pen, your AI writing assistent."
-  And the tooltip message will fade out after 2 seconds And left click the icon opens the PenAI window
+  And the tooltip message will fade out after 2 seconds And left click the icon opens the Pen window
   And right click the icon displays a dropdown menu with preferences and exit

 Scenario: Load menu bar icon and it's behaviors as online-logout mode when initialization steps 1-2 pass but step 3 fails